Economic Topology Optimization of District Heating Networks using a Pipe Penalization Approach: Introduction

 Building on the previous paper by the authors \cite{Blommaert2020b}, three new crucial contributions are elaborated here.
 First, the optimal design problem is reformulated as an economical optimization problem, allowing for accurate design studies of future DHN development projects.
 This reformulation is laid out in Section \ref{sec:Cost}.
 Second, as technological (state) constraints play an important role in DHN optimization, the optimization algorithm is rewritten using an Augmented Lagrangian approach (See Section \ref{sec:AugLag}).
-Third, a SIMP-like multi-material topology optimization approach for optimal DHN design is proposed.
+Third, we propose a topology optimization approach using pipe diameter penalization for optimal DHN design.
 It is based on a penalization technique inspired by the SIMP method of Bends{\o}e \cite{Bendsoe1989a} and its multi-material application by Zou and Saitou \cite{Zuo2017}.
-In this context, the optimization problem was formulated as a mixed nested- and simultaneous analysis and design problem (NAND \& SAND), see appendix \ref{secA1}.